New York, Susquehanna and Western Railway: 1955-1961 financial troubles

-Two years later, in 1955, stockholders voted to have Norton demoted to chairman and replaced by former Chicago Great Western vice-president James M. Baths, due to Norton's excessively-progressive foresight.
-In December that same year, the NYS&W's president position was changed again to Ralph E. Sease, a former Central of Georgia executive.
+Two years later, in 1955, stockholders voted to have Norton demoted to chairman and replaced by former Chicago Great Western vice-president James M. Baths due to Norton's excessively-progressive foresight.
+In December that same year, the railroad chose a new head: Ralph E. Sease, a former Central of Georgia executive.

-By that time, the Susquehanna had run all of their passenger trains at a financial loss from declining ridership and competition from a new park and ride service, and they considered filing an application to discontinue their services.
-The railroad also lost money after one of their primary customers, the Ford Motor Company, closed their Edgewater assembly plant.
+By that time, the Susquehanna had run all of their passenger trains at a financial loss due to declining ridership and competition from a new park and ride service.
+The railroad considered filing an application to discontinue their passenger services.
+Further revenues were lost after a primary customer, the Ford Motor Company, closed their Edgewater assembly plant.

 Following the Recession of 1957, the NYS&W experienced additional financial problems, and a portion of their other freight customers abandoned the railroad to begin relying on truck shipping.
-Sease opted to arrange some cutbacks for the company, which involved discontinuing a number of their commuter services and moving their Jersey City passenger terminus from Pavonia Terminal to the DL&W's Hoboken Terminal.
+Sease opted to arrange some cutbacks for the company, which involved discontinuing a number of their commuter services and moving their Jersey City passenger terminus from the Erie's Pavonia Terminal to the DL&W's Hoboken Terminal.

 The NYS&W subsequently sold off its Budd passenger cars and replaced them with used second-hand equipment.
-One of the other cutbacks was the abandonment of the Hanford Branch, the remains of the original NJM-NY&OM route, since it had lost its farm traffic to the recession, and long-time interchange partner NYO&W had shut down.
+One of the other cutbacks was the abandonment of the Hanford Branch, the remains of the original NJM-NY&OM route.
+It had lost its farm traffic to the recession, and long-time interchange partner NYO&W had shut down.

-In 1961, another one of the NYS&W's long-time interchange partners, the Lehigh and New England Railroad (L&NE), ceased operations, and the following year, the NYS&W consequently abandoned its route between Hainesburg and Sparta Junction.
+In 1961, another one of the NYS&W's long-time interchange partners, the Lehigh and New England Railroad (L&NE), ceased operations as well.
+The following year, the NYS&W consequently abandoned its route between Hainesburg and Sparta Junction.
 The route was later ripped up and became part of the Paulinskill Valley Trail.